 The Division of Taxation works continuously to improve and expand outreach and communications activities.
-Starting in 2021, the Division joined the Department of State Business Services Division at their annual Hobby to Business summit.
-Each year, this event provides guidance to Rhode Islanders who are interested in converting hobbies into income streams.
+For example, starting in 2021, the Division joined the Department of State Business Services Division at their periodic Hobby to Business summit.
+This event provides guidance to Rhode Islanders who are interested in converting hobbies into income streams.
 Through this event, the Division delivers information, resources, and helpful materials to many taxpayers, including artists, regarding their tax responsibilities.
 Topics covered include relevant exemptions, such as the Sales Tax Exemption for Artists.